-It is clear to everyone now that a SEC leadership that is in tussle with the national assembly cannot have the focus to implement the needed capital market reforms.
+It is clear to everyone now that a SEC leadership that is in tussle with the National assembly cannot have the focus to implement the needed capital market reforms.
 This is evident looking at the fact that in the face of hundreds of capital market problems that resulted from the financial crisis of the last few years, Oteh SEC was able only to attend to few of them.
 In view of the massive protest by the staff of the commission sometime last year calling on Oteh to vacate her seat, the lady must by now be facing load of distractions from both the national assembly and her own internal work force.
 All these combine will make her job the most difficult on earth.
-But, these notwithstanding Oteh persevere on her job despite the odds; with the backing of the ‘who is who’ on the economic management team of this regime that include Mr. President himself, finance minister Ngozi Okonjo-Iweala, and the leadership of the Central Bank.
+But, these notwithstanding Oteh persevere on her job despite all odds.
+But, all this is not possible without the backing of the ‘who is who’ in the Economic Management team of this regime, that include Mr. President himself, Finance Minister Ngozi Okonjo-Iweala, and the leadership of the Central Bank.
 In show of determination and will power only some weeks ago, SEC management comes out with the newly introduce mechanism for corporate organisations in the country to tap the vast Islamic bond market.
 This is a welcome development, as it will further deepen the Nigerian capital market and increase the availability of different market instruments.
 But, her effort should not only stop there; as I had mention in my previous writings, what is most needed at this time is the entrenchment of good corporate governance in the market as most of the market participant lack it, including the SEC itself.